West Virginia First-Time Home Buyer: 2023 Programs and Grants

 If you’re unsure which program to choose for your first mortgage, your lender can help you find the right match based on your finances and home buying goals.

 The West Virginia Housing Development Fund (WVHDF) offers first-time buyers in the Mountain State two paths to homeownership.
-You can use either of these loan programs to purchase a single-family home, townhome, manufactured home, or units in approved condominiums are planned unit developments (PUD).
+You can use either of these loan programs to purchase a single-family home, a townhome, a manufactured home, or units in approved condominiums called planned unit developments (PUDs).

-When we checked the mortgage rates published on the WVHDF website and compared them with those on offer generally in the state, the fund’s rates were very competitive indeed.
+When we checked the mortgage rates published on the WVHDF website and compared them with those on offer generally in the state, the fund’s rates were indeed very competitive.
 So you might be in line for an excellent deal.

-There will be other eligibility criteria, too, including a cap on home purchase prices and probably a credit score threshold.
+There will also be other eligibility criteria, including home purchase price limits and a credit score threshold.
 But those aren’t specified on the website.
 So call 1 (800) 933-8511 to get your questions answered.

 WVHDF Movin’ Up Program